DakshitChopra/DakshitChopra/README.md

 <h1 align="center">Hi there, I'm Dakshit Chopra 👋</h1>
 <h3 align="center">A Developer and cybersecurity analyst.</h3>
-🍀 I might not be where I want to be yet but I get closer everyday.
+🍀 I might not be where I want to be yet but I get closer everyday.<br>
 ⚡ Fun fact: I'm love being a sophopile.